The degree-restricted random process is far from uniform: Relaxed -process: main technical result

 As in the configuration model, a configuration-graph~$G$ naturally represents a multigraph~$\pi(G)$ with degree sequence~$\bdn$, obtained by contracting the set of points

 to vertex~$v_i$ for each~$i \in [n]$.
 Note that the multigraph~$\pi(G)$ may contain multiple edges but not loops.

-With the multigraph representation in mind, we say that~$P(G)$ are points of~$G$, while the sets~$V_i$ with~${i \in [n]}$ are vertices of the configuration-graph~$G$.
-We also say that the \emph{degree} of a point in a configuration-graph is the size of the vertex that contains it.
-So, as with graphs, $\Xs(G)$ is the number of edges whose endpoints are of degree at most $k$, meaning that the endpoints are contained in vertices of size at most~$k$.
+With the multigraph representation in mind, we say that~$P(G)$ are \emph{points} of~$G$, while the sets~$V_i$ with~${i \in [n]}$ are \emph{vertices} of the configuration-graph~$G$.
+Furthermore, the \emph{degree of a vertex} in a configuration-graph is its size, so that vertex~$V_i$ has degree~$\deg(V_i):=|V_i|=d^{(n)}_i$.
+We also say that the \emph{degree of a point} in a configuration-graph is the size of the vertex that contains it, so that point~$w \in V_i$ has degree~$\deg(w):=|V_i|=d^{(n)}_i$.
+Hence, as with graphs, $\Xs(G)$ is the number of edges whose endpoints are of degree at most $k$, meaning that the endpoints are contained in vertices of size at most~$k$.